peter-sk/photosdup/README.md

 python -m photosdup Pictures/Photos.photoslibrary --tag
 ```

+## Use as a library
+You can instantiate a DuplicateFinder object by providing the path of the library to scan and using the scan convenience function:
+``
+from photosdup import DuplicateFinder
+df = DuplicateFinder("Picturs/Photos Library.photoslibrary")
+print(df.scan())
+``
+Finer control is available through the functions load, represent, find, and tag.
+See the implementation of scan for the typical usage.

 ## Graphical user interface (experimental)
 There is an experimental graphical user interface, which attempts to aid in locating the Photos library and set the parameters (see next section).
 ```